SouchenOu/Webserv-explanation/README.md

-so okey Let's continue -->
+so okey Let's continue ----->

-Bob entered the url into the browser, what happend next, Well the browser needs to know  how to reach the server, in this case "example.com".
+Bob entered the URL into the browser, what happend next, Well the browser needs to know  how to reach the server, in this case "example.com".

 This done with a process called DNS lookup (DNS stands for Domain Name system) think of it as a phone book of the internet.
 DNS translates domain names to IP addresses so browsers can load resources.
 It is an interesting service in and off.